tawesoft/golib/SECURITY.md

 If you don't receive an acknowledgement within 48 hours, please contact us through any contact method listed on the Tawesoft website.

-If we have not fixed or disclosed a vulnerability after 90 days, then you may reserve your right to disclose this publicly.
+If, after being notified, we have not fixed or disclosed a vulnerability after 90 days, then you may exercise your right to disclose it publicly.